 - In Version 1, a university considers the highest scores of each test that you submit to them.
 However, they’ll also look at any other scores if you decide to send them along.
 Basically, this means that the applicant has a lot of control over which tests they elect to send.

 - In Version 2, a university only considers the highest SAT test scores when making their decisions.
 Each time you submit scores to them, they’ll update your application packet to reflect the highest scores in each section.
-In this version, they strongly encourage each student to send all of SAT results, to make sure they can be considered for any enrollment or scholarship opportunities.
+In this version, they strongly encourage each student to send all of their SAT results, to make sure they can be considered for any enrollment or scholarship opportunities.

 Advantages of SAT Superscore